GALA ELECTIVES

 Most electives occur in the 7th period, Tuesday-Friday each week.

-Middle School (check grade level requirements below): Architecture (new), Aerospace, Art History (new), Broadcast, Dance, Environmental Studies, Ethnic Studies, Game Design (new), Graphic Arts, Journalism, Leadership, Math Lab (new), Robotics, Yearbook
+Middle School (check grade level requirements below): Aerospace, Art History, Broadcast, Choir, Dance, English Language Development, Ethnic Studies, Game Design, Graphic Arts, Journalism, Leadership, Math Lab, Robotics, Spanish 1 & 2, Yearbook

 PERIODS 1-6 ELECTIVES

 SIXTH GRADE: Not listed here is our 6th Grade Elective wheel.
 Students are required to do this wheel and then have a choice of a 7th period elective in addition to the wheel.
 The wheel is 4 different classes of 10 weeks each.
-The wheel can change each year.
-For 2022-2023, the wheel is: Horticulture, Intro to Computer Science, Wellness, World Cultures.
+The wheel can change each year and for 2023-2024, the wheel is: Aerospace, Creative Writing, Intro to Computer Science, Global Studies.

-COMPUTER SCIENCE: This elective class is available to 7th and 8th graders.
+COMPUTER SCIENCE: This elective class is in the 6th grade elective wheel and also available to 7th and 8th graders.
 High School has the option for Exploring Computer Science, AP Computer Principles and AP Computer Science A (Java).

 SPANISH: Spanish is available to some 7th and 8th graders, with priority to our High School students that need 2 years of language to graduate.